MorphStore/LCTL/doc/guide.md

 </tr>
 </table>

 To write the data at the correct bitposition to the output, bit shifts and bitwise or operations are used.
-Span values are subdivided into a lower part, filling the rest f the larger output bits and a higher part filling the begin of the next output word.
+Span values are subdivided into a lower part, filling the rest if the larger output bits and a higher part filling the begin of the next output word.
 You can see the symmetry between compression and decompression: outCpy and inCpy are swapped as well as "<<" and ">>".
 For decompression we need additionally the bit mask 000000000 00000000 00001111 11111111, which it used to extract only the 12 bits belonging to the current value.

 A slightly different implementation avoids the separation of the parts of the span value an is marginally faster by using pointer casts to a larger integer datatype instead.